enver-haase/vaadin-flow-dui/README.md

-# Declarative UI for Vaadin Flow
+# Declarative UI (DUI) for Vaadin Flow

 This is basically Vaadin-8-style Declarative UI for Vaadin Flow.
-The goal is to externalize the layout of the components in your application and have it as much more readable HTML/XML instead of cluttering up your Java code.
+The goal is to externalize the layout of views (or parts of views) in an application and have it as much more readable HTML/XML instead of cluttering up the Java code.
+For some added convenience there's also an experimental fluent-style API for most Vaadin components.

+## DUI vs Lit

+There is some overlap with [Lit-based templates](https://vaadin.com/docs/latest/flow/templates/overview), but the goals and approach are different.

+ * DUI has none of the [limitations Lit templates have](https://vaadin.com/docs/latest/flow/templates/mapped-components-limitations).
 It's completely interpreted and converted to a Component-tree on the server-side.

-# Why use this over Polymer / LitElement templates?

-I created this addon, because of two major issues:

- * The initial state of components in Polymer / LitElement templates is not available on the server-side.
-Although, there are now [plans to support this in Vaadin 18](https://vaadin.com/blog/future-of-html-templates-in-vaadin).
- * Vaadin did not intend to support [@Id to map components from a LitElement template](https://vaadin.com/labs/lit-element) to a field in Java.
-But in the meantime they [changed their stance on this](https://vaadin.com/blog/future-of-html-templates-in-vaadin), too:

-So now that my most important concerns are being or will be addressed, it remains to be seen how useful this addon will be in the future.
-But currently it still offers a few advantages for the purely Java-based approach of Vaadin Flow that could very well be worth it.
+So one can expect exactly the same behavior as using the Java API directly.
+* DUI likely has a bigger memory overhead on the server-side, because every element is represented there, whether you need to actually access it or not.
+But if the overhead of Vaadin 8's DUI wasn't a concern, it shouldn't be one here either.
+ * DUI does not support JavaScript or CSS, and is not ideal when you intend to also use actual HTML elements.
+The focus is purely on the composition of components.
+Lit is likely the better option when creating new or heavily customized components.
- * While the HTML-like syntax of DUI is mostly compatible with the syntax from Polymer / LitElement templates, it adds a few conveniences e.g. regarding sizing and layouting.
+ * While the HTML-like syntax of DUI for each component is mostly compatible with their respective Web Component API (as it is also used in Lit templates), it adds a few conveniences that you might already know from Vaadin 8 but which aren't available in Lit templates.
+E.g. adding `size-full` is more convenient that using the equivalent CSS.
 See the [list of supports tags and attributes](#currently-supported-elements-and-attributes) further down.
- * It's extensible.
-Add your own custom elements and attributes!
+ * DUI is extensible.
+Add your own custom elements and attributes (even to existing components)!
- * Definitely no inconsistencies between client- and server-side state as everything is done through the server-side Java API.

-To be fair, there's also a potential disadvantage to keep in mind: The memory overhead on the server-side is bigger compared to Polymer / LitElement as every element in the template will have a corresponding Component, not just the ones you need to access in Java.
-But in principle I'd expect the overhead to be similar to Vaadin 8's Declarative UI.

 # How does it work?

 A component or view based on DUI consists of two parts:
- * a Java class extending `TemplateComposite`
- * an HTML file containing the component tree
+ * an HTML-like template file containing the component tree
-Per default, the HTML file is expected beside the Java class (same name, but .html extension) in the classpath.
+ * a Java class receiving components mapped from the template, usually sextending `TemplateComposite` Per default, the HTML file is expected beside the Java class (same name, but .html extension) in the classpath.
 The HTML is parsed on the server-side.
 Components are created from HTML elements using `ComponentFactory` implementations.
-And `ComponentPostProcessor` implementations can be used to share mapping logic between all Components, e.g. for [mixin interfaces](https://vaadin.com/docs/v14/flow/creating-components/tutorial-component-mixins.html).
-The standard Vaadin components and the most important HTML elements work out of the box.
-But it's easy to add your own elements.
+And `ComponentPostProcessor` implementations are used to apply mapping and other logic to multiple Component types, e.g. for [mixin interfaces](https://vaadin.com/docs/latest/flow/creating-components/mixins).
+The standard Vaadin components work out of the box, but it's easy to add your own elements.

 ## Basic Example